jtoh-bot/site/privacy-policy.md

 ## Changes to this policy
 We may update this privacy policy from time to time.
 We will notify you of any changes by posting the updated policy on this page.
 ## Affiliation with discord
 The Bot is a third-party bot that operates on the Discord platform.
 We are not affiliated with Discord, Inc. and are not responsible for the actions or policies of Discord.
-By using the Bot, you acknowledge that you have read, understood, and agree to Discord's terms of service and privacy policy, which can be found [here](https://discord.com/privacy)
+By using the Bot, you acknowledge that you have read, understood, and agree to Discord's [terms of service](https://discord.com/terms) and [privacy policy](https://discord.com/privacy).
 ## Contact us
 If you have any questions or want to request access to your data, please contact the Bot owner via the [support server](https://discord.gg/KAPpUZN7gY), discord direct message (username mrtbts) or [email mrtbtsjtohbot@gmail.com](mailto:mrtbtsjtohbot@gmail.com).
 ## GDPR Compliance